- Why I Leverage Hypoxic Training

 If you regularly expose your body to low oxygen conditions, your body will eventually make more red blood cells to increase your oxygen-carrying capability and to be better prepared for the next hypoxic episode.

-When that happens, you’ll likely notice a higher resting heart rate and increased blood pressure, because the heart has to work harder to pump the increased blood volume throughout the circulatory system.
+When that happens, you’ll likely notice a higher resting heart rate and increased blood pressure, because your heart has to work harder to pump the increased blood volume throughout your circulatory system.

 The good news is that your body will adapt to that “stressor” by creating new blood vessels — a process called angiogenesis.